lino-framework/book/docs/dev/about.rst

 About Lino
 ==========

 This section explains in technical language why Lino is so cool.
 For more commercial language see :ref:`lino.why`.

+You can skip the whole section if you prefer to get your hands wet before making up your opinion.

 .. toctree::
    :maxdepth: 1